Cyanocobalamin

 Cyanocobalamin is a form of vitamin B_{12} used to treat and prevent vitamin B_{12} deficiency except in the presence of cyanide toxicity.
 The deficiency may occur in pernicious anemia, following surgical removal of the stomach, with fish tapeworm, or due to bowel cancer.
-It is used by mouth, by injection into a muscle, or as a nasal spray.
+It is given by mouth, by injection into a muscle, or as a nasal spray.

 Cyanocobalamin is generally well tolerated.
 Minor side effects may include diarrhea, nausea, upset stomach, and itchiness.
 Serious side effects may include anaphylaxis, and low blood potassium resulting in heart failure.
 Use is not recommended in those who are allergic to cobalt or have Leber's disease.
-No overdosage or toxicity has been reported.
+No overdosage or toxicity has been recorded by the FDA.
 It is less preferred than hydroxocobalamin for treating vitamin B_{12} deficiency because it has a slightly lower bioavailability.
 Some studies have shown it to possess an antihypotensive effect.
 Vitamin B_{12} is an essential nutrient meaning that it cannot be made by the body but is required for life.

 Cyanocobalamin was first manufactured in the 1940s.
 It is available as a generic medication and over the counter.
 In 2023, it was the 104th most commonly prescribed medication in the United States, with more than 6 million prescriptions.